sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-math/README.md

 ## Modulo

-The modulo operator (`%`) gives you the remainder of a division operation.
-For example, 4 does not divide into 3 evenly- it leaves a remainder of 1.
+`%`, the modulo operator, evaluates to the remainder in a division.
+For example, 4 does not divide into 3 evenly; it leaves a remainder of 1.
 So, `4 % 3` is 1.
 Some other examples:

 ```js
 4 % 2 === 0